andrei-manescu/junos_auto_bgp_bandwidth_communitites/README.md

     The script then updates bgp bandwidth community name prefix+AE-IFD to current AE speed in Bps into dynamic database.
     Operator needs to use the community name into neighbor or group import policy (per case).
 # Notes:
-    Requirement is that bw community uses bytes per second, but the range [0-4294967295] is not enough, so the bw community value will be divided by 1000 (KB/s instead of B/s).
+    Bw community uses bytes per second, but the range [0-4294967295] is not enough, so the bw community value will be divided by 1000 (KB/s instead of B/s).
     Junos treats Link Bandwidth BGP community is a TRANSITIVE NLRI attribute, so export policies need to be adjusted to remove the bw communities before sending them off to peers (to avoid UCMP downstream).